BrewnodeDave/brewnode-server/README.md

 ```
 http://localhost:8080/docs/
 ```
-Add Brefather username and password by pressing the "Authorize" button.
+Add Brewfather username and password by pressing the "Authorize" button.